LinJieLinLin/angular-placeholder/README.md

 # angular-placeholder
-## angular-placeholder for ie8 or ie9
+## angular-placeholder for ie8 and ie9
 # Usage:
 #### add file:
 ```